-In opposition to these appeal decisions rendered by the Provincial Court of Appeal, it will be possible to file a cassation appeal against the Supreme Court.
-These cassation appeals may be based on infringement of a procedural or substantive provision, provided that there is an interest in the cassation proceedings.
+In opposition to these appeal decisions rendered by the Provincial Court of Appeal, it will be possible to file a cassation appeal against the Spanish Supreme Court.
+These cassation appeals may be based on infringement of a procedural or substantive provision, provided there is an interest in the cassation proceedings.

-An appeal will be considered to have a cassation interest when the decision appealed against in cassation opposes the case law of the Supreme Court, or resolves points and issues on which there is contradictory case law of the Provincial Appeal Courts, or applies rules on which there is no case law of the Supreme Court.
+An appeal will be considered to have a cassation interest when the decision appealed against in cassation opposes the case law of the Spanish Supreme Court, or resolves points and issues on which there is contradictory case law of the Provincial Court of Appeal, or applies rules on which there is no case law of the Spanish Supreme Court.